Example Python

 MCP Example with Auth Integration

-This repo shows how to run a Model Context Protocol (MCP) server over SSE and protect it with JWT-based authentication.
+This repo shows how to run a Model Context Protocol (MCP) server over streamable HTTP and protect it with JWT-based authentication.

 Authentication happens in a lightweight ASGI middleware that validates the incoming Authorization: Bearer <token> header and exposes the decoded payload to MCP tools safely via ContextVars (isolated per request).

-- Secure SSE: Every MCP request must provide a valid bearer token
+- Secure MCP over HTTP: Every MCP request must provide a valid bearer token

 - Tools: Example